tasmaikeni13/kmap-tictactoe/README.md

 > 🔊 **Note about sound:**
 > Sound effects use the built-in Windows audio backend.
-> On macOS/Linux the game runs fully but without sound.
+> On macOS/Linux the game runs fully but sound MAY not work.

 ---